mittagessen/kraken/docs/advanced.rst

 Paragraph detection has been removed as it was deemed to be unduly dependent on certain typographic features which may not be valid for your input.

+Codecs
+^^^^^^
+.. _codecs:

+Codecs map between the label decoded from the raw network output and Unicode code points (see :ref:`this <recognition_steps>` diagram for the precise steps involved in text line recognition).
+Codecs are attached to a recognition model and are usually defined once at initial training time, although they can be adapted either explicitly (with the API) or implicitly through domain adaptation.

+The default behavior of kraken is to auto-infer this mapping from all the characters in the training set and map each code point to one separate label.
+This is usually sufficient for alphabetic scripts, abjads, and abugidas apart from very specialised use cases.
+Logographic writing systems with a very large number of different graphemes, such as all the variants of Han characters or Cuneiform, can be more problematic as their large inventory makes recognition both slow and error-prone.
+In such cases it can be advantageous to decompose each code point into multiple labels to reduce the output dimensionality of the network.
+During decoding valid sequences of labels will be mapped to their respective code points as usual.

+There are multiple approaches one could follow constructing a custom codec:
+*randomized block codes*, i.e. producing random fixed-length labels for each code point, *Huffmann coding*, i.e. variable length label sequences depending on the frequency of each code point in some text (not necessarily the training set), or *structural decomposition*, i.e. describing each code point through a sequence of labels that describe the shape of the grapheme similar to how some input systems for Chinese characters function.

+While the system is functional it is not well-tested in practice and it is unclear which approach works best for which kinds of inputs.